 - Red Kryptonite has this affect on Kryptonians and has been used so much that characters in show have referenced it anytime a Kryptonian has been acting odder than usual.
 Producers only wanted to use it for season 2 and the season three opener, but the Network loved it and insisted that it get more use in the series than was ever intended.

 - Fans also have a theory that green Kryptonite works in this manner for non-Kryptonian characters.
 The theory's helped by one of the books having a gang get temporary powers from Kryponite-irradiated berries, which are treated exactly like a drug.

-- In an episode of Farscape, named "Crackers Don't Matter" everyone on board Moya is affected by the work of a passenger they take on board.
+- In "Crackers Don't Matter", everyone on board Moya is affected by the work of a passenger they take on board.
 Here, it's a case of the light that the insect-like alien produces, sending the entire crew crazy, due to it affecting the optic nerve, with John remaining slightly more coherent due to his comparatively poor eyesight.
 This is probably one of the funniest episodes in the entire series and certainly the first time the viewer sees just how well Browder does crazy.

 - The sit-com Barney Miller had an episode where one of the detectives brought his girlfriend's homemade brownies into the squad room.
 High-larity ensues.